Brisbane woman caught in Italy 'red zone' - Shepparton News

 "I couldn't sleep and I just kept punching my pillow but now that Italy has been closed I know I made the right decision."

+The Australian government on Wednesday said it would ben Italian visitors from entering Australia from 6pm, in line with bans already in place for visitors from China, Iran and South Korea.

-When she arrives in Brisbane, she will begin a 14-day self-isolation period.
+When Ms Turnbull arrives in Brisbane, she will begin a 14-day self-isolation period.

-Ms Turnbull said seeing her father would be a silver lining of her return to Brisbane but the pair will not be able to spend time together as her father's diabetes increases his risk of coronavirus.

-Currently unwell, she is unsure whether she may be a carrier but hopes things will be clearer once she arrive in Australia.

-"I'm so sad I won't get to spend any time with my family, my dad is like my best friend and he was sad I had to cut my travels short," Ms Turnbull said.

-More than 460 people have died in Italy from coronavirus from over 9000 cases.
+More than 463 people have died in Italy from COVID-19.
+Some 9,172 people have been confirmed as having the illness.